GEHC-HDS/docker-labs/dockerfile/3-flask-app/README.md

 **_NOTE:_**

-- If you're using PowerShell 7 with the latest version of Windows 11, control-C might not work, to need to close your terminal completely and stop the container manually using `docker container stop flask-app`
+- If you're using PowerShell 7 with the latest version of Windows 11, control-C might not work, You need to close your terminal completely and stop the container manually using `docker container stop flask-app`

 ---
 Verified by Farshid on 2022-09-06 08:24:00 UTC